zxc916684603/ecs/intl.en-US/API Reference/Snapshots/DescribeSnapshots.md

 # DescribeSnapshots {#DescribeSnapshots .reference}

-Queries one or more of your available snapshots. `InstanceId`, `DiskId`, and  `SnapshotIds` are not required.
+Queries one or more of your available snapshots.
+InstanceId, DiskId, and  SnapshotIds are not required.
 However, they act as a filter.
-Logically, they are in an `And` relation.
+Logically, they are in an And \(&&\) relation.

 ## Request parameters {#RequestParameter .section}